ivanov/ipython-trainingwheels/README.md

 ### Other features:

-* ""Standard imports": create a cell with canned imports from the training wheels menu.
+* "Standard imports": create a cell with canned imports from the training wheels menu.

 ![](https://cloud.githubusercontent.com/assets/118211/3665994/e24c8be4-11eb-11e4-856d-2506249ff261.png)